-authentic chen style tai chi in greenwich and lewisham
+authentic chen style tai chi

 Tai Chi, also Taijiquan, is a holistic and integrative system for the cultivation of health, well-being, and longevity.
 Originating in China, and rooted in the ancient Taoist system of knowledge and wisdom, it is based on the principles of yin and yang.